Ardelon/gpt-chat-challenge/readme.md

+# GPT Chat Application

+This application developed by only using chat gpt.
+Every commit will be done in one hour.

+# Features

 User Authentication: Implement a secure login system.

 Usernames: Allow users to set a username to identify who is sending messages.